 “We notice an increase in the number of passengers around the Easter holidays, then it grows steadily and as we enter the last week of June, the curve goes vertical.”

-With a 40,000-sqm main terminal, plus the old terminal and auxiliary buildings, a total of around 125 restrooms and 3.5 million annual passengers to take care of, it’s no wonder that Kirsten has a lot on her mind.
+With a 40,000 sqm main terminal, plus the old terminal and auxiliary buildings, a total of around 125 washrooms and 3.5 million annual passengers to take care of, it’s no wonder that Kirsten has a lot on her mind.

 “My main concern is having enough people.
 In the winter period, from October to April, my staff numbers about 60.
 In summer mode, we’re around 100.
 And since many of my regular staffers go on holiday during the summer, we need to find a lot of extra people every summer.”
 A process that becomes even more complicated by the fact that all airport personnel have to go through thorough background checks.
 “And then we have to train them.
 A lot of people think they can clean, but it’s not as easy as it looks“, Kirsten says with a smile.